seagle0128/doom-modeline/README.md

 ;; The maximum number displayed for notifications.
 (setq doom-modeline-number-limit 99)

+;; Whether display the project name.
+Non-nil to display in the mode-line.
+(setq doom-modeline-project-name t)

 ;; Whether display the workspace name.
 Non-nil to display in the mode-line.
 (setq doom-modeline-workspace-name t)